Today I’m sharing some tips on how to clean hardwood floors. About 85% of our floors are original hardwood, which means they are 116+ years

 First I remove everything from the space, then I sweep the entire room.
 Do you still use the old fashioned broom and dustpan method?
 I feel like not many people do since the Swiffers and all that are popular.
 I pick up the dirt with the dust pan – clearly which needs an upgrade since it’s chipped.

 After I sweep up the dirt I get steaming.
-I have the Shark Steam Pocket Mop (and no they are not paying me to talk about this).
+I have the Shark Steam Pocket Mop.
 I like this method of cleaning because I don’t have to mix any chemicals, carry buckets around or wear gloves.
 Plus it’s totally natural.

 You’ll be able to see the steam on the floor and an entire room only takes a few moments.
 I can do the bedrooms and hallway in the time it takes for me to listen to a couple 80s songs on my iPod.
 I heart the 80s.